Yahya-H-Mohamed/Project-Portfolio-1-Gaming-Tournament-Website/README.md

 ## Deployment:

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the master branch has been selected, the page provided will be a link to the site

 The live link can be found here - https://yahya-h-mohamed.github.io/Project-Portfolio-1-Gaming-Tournament-Website/index.html